salemovic99/Product-Management/README.md

 ## 🔐 API Endpoints

-The FastAPI backend exposes a RESTful API for managing products, employees, locations, and QR code generation.
+The FastAPI backend exposes a RESTful API for managing products, employees, positions, locations, and QR code generation.

 You can explore and test the API using the interactive Swagger UI: